cloudflare/cloudflare-docs/content/waf/managed-rules/payload-logging/configure-api.md

 # Configure payload logging for a managed ruleset via API

-You can use the [Rulesets API](https://api.cloudflare.com/) to configure payload logging for a managed ruleset.
+Use the [Rulesets API](/ruleset-engine/rulesets-api/) to configure payload logging for a managed ruleset via API.

 ## Configure and enable payload logging